amplab/spark-ec2/README.md

 Starting Hadoop 2.6.0, s3 FS connector has been moved to a separate library called hadoop-aws.

-In order to make the package available in sbt use:
+In order to make the package available add it as a dependency:

 ```libraryDependencies += "org.apache.hadoop" % "hadoop-aws" % "2.6.4"```